Why youth literacy?

 According to the National Research Council, "academic success, as defined by graduation, can be predicted with reasonable accuracy by knowing someone's reading skill at the end of third grade."

-4th grade is when children make the transition from learning how to read to reading to learn.
+4th grade is when children make the transition from learning to read to reading to learn.
 Children who struggle with literacy at this stage tend to fall further behind their peers as time passes and are four times more likely than proficient readers to leave school without a diploma.

 The 2021-2022 school year will be our sixth year working with school age students and our biggest undertaking yet!
-We have a strong partnership with Communities in Schools and currently have the ability to tutor students via Zoom due to Covid-19 restrictions.
+We have a strong partnership with Communities in Schools and work with them to provide training and support for all Youth Program volunteers.

 Where we need you:

 - North Rowan Elementary School

 - North Rowan Middle School

 - North Rowan High School